Last Updated on November 20, 2021 by Igor Karni

 In the past years, the dwindling price of gas and access to other means of transport may have reduced the number of people who made use of bicycles to get around their business and errands.
-Still, the concept and importance of bicycles are far from been erased or extinct in the world.
+Still, the concept and importance of bicycles are far from being erased or extinct in the world.
 Bicycles are economical to use, provide good exercise for the body, generally cheaper to purchase than a car.
 They are a pleasure to be used to stroll around the neighborhood especially in the countryside.

 As technology and inventions will have it, today we have electric bicycles, which come in a variety of styles and sizes.
-E-bikes generally look very identical to the conventional bicycles but have their own unique features.
+E-bikes generally look very identical to conventional bicycles but have their own unique features.
 There are different types of e-bikes and a lot of things to know about them.
-You are welcome to look around this site to find answers to your questions around e-bikes.
+You are welcome to look around this site to find answers to your questions about e-bikes.
 In this short article, we will answer one simple question “do e-bikes make noise?”

 So, do e-bikes make noise?
 Are e-bikes loud?
 E-bikes make light noise that comes from two sources – tires hitting the road and an electric motor producing electric power.
 The sound that comes from tires is similar to that of traditional bicycles.
 The sound of an electric motor resembles that of a city trolleybus that accelerates after a stop.

 I will not be giving a fair judgment if I leave you at this point thinking that an electric bicycle sounds like a vehicle that has a ruptured exhaust port.
 So, let’s discuss a few more details that will give you a glimpse of the nature of noise to expect from an e-bike if you have not used or seen one before.

 Why e-bikes make certain noise?

 As we have talked about just above, an e-bike has more components than a traditional bike.
 One major component that contributes to this new light noise is an electric motor.
 E-bike electric motor usually is either a direct drive or a gear hub, or a mid-drive motor.